avegetablechicken/Mouseless-Mac/README.md

 Then clone this repository, rename `hammerspoon` to `.hammerspoon` and move it to your home directory, add  move `karabiner` to $HOME/.config.
 Finally, just launch Hammerspoon and Karabiner-Elements.
 Now you can throw away your mouse!

 Note: Current version of Hammerspoon may experience a long delay during loading.
-You can fix it by adding a line at line 1412 in "/Applications/Hammerspoon.app/Contents/Resources/extensions/hs/window_filter.lua".
+You can fix it by adding a line in function `startAppWatcher` in "/Applications/Hammerspoon.app/Contents/Resources/extensions/hs/window_filter.lua".

 ```lua
 local function startAppWatcher(app,appname,retry,nologging,force)